UM-Bridge/benchmarks/models/muq-beam/README.md

 ## Description

-Let $u(x)$ denote the vertical deflection of the beam and let $m(x)$ denote the vertial force acting on the beam at point $x$ (positive for upwards, negative for downwards).
+Let $u(x)$ denote the vertical deflection of the beam and let $f(x)$ denote the vertical force acting on the beam at point $x$ (positive for upwards, negative for downwards).
 We assume that the displacement can be well approximated using Euler-Bernoulli beam theory and thus satisfies the PDE

 $$\frac{\partial^2}{\partial x^2}\left[ r E(x) \frac{\partial^2 u}{\partial x^2}\right] = f(x),$$